 If either the Server or Client encounters a malformed packet or protocol error, it MUST close the Network Connection on which it received that Control Packet.
 It MAY send a CONNACK or DISCONNECT Packet with a return code of 128 or greater before closing the Network Connection.

 A Client or Server implementation might encounter a Transient Error (for example an internal buffer full condition) that prevents successful processing of an MQTT packet.
-If the Control Packet being processed has an acknowledge, the Client or Server MAY send a Return code of 128 or greater to indicate an error, otherwise the Client or Server which encounters a Transient Error while processing an inbound Control Packet it MUST close the Network Connection on which it received that Control Packet.
+If the Control Packet being processed has an acknowledge, the Client or Server MAY send a Return code of 128 or greater to indicate an error, otherwise the Client or Server which encounters a Transient Error while processing an inbound Control Packet MUST close the Network Connection on which it received that Control Packet.
 If a Server detects a Transient Error, it SHOULD NOT disconnect or have any other effect on its interactions with any other Client.

 Security